 Joint Media Release with Prime Minister Kevin Rudd

-This announcement comes as Prime Minister Rudd and Minister Ellis today launched the National Conversation – a nationwide discussion with young people as part of the creation of the National Strategy for Young Australians.
+Prime Minister Kevin Rudd and Minister for Youth Kate Ellis today launched a nationwide discussion with young people as part of the National Strategy for young Australians.

-More information can be found on the Australian Youth Forum website.
+More information is available at the Australian Youth Forum website.